On the composable security of weak coin flipping: Preliminaries

-A causal box is formally defined as a completely positive and trace-preserving (CPTP) map from the input wire $X$ to the output wire $X'$.
+Formally, a causal box is defined as a completely positive and trace-preserving (CPTP) map that transforms the input wires to the output wires.
 This map should further respect the causality condition, i.e., the output message at $t' \in \cT$ only depends on the input messages at $t\in \cT$ where $t\preceq t'$.
-A precise definition can be found in Appendix~\ref{app:causal-box}.
+A precise definition can be found in \Cref{app:causal-box}.